mambocab/minijava-setup/README.md

 ## Implementation

 Notifications, in this system, are `Diagnostic`s.
-So are the actual errors raised when problems are encountered are also `Diagnostic`s.
-I've separated these out into two subclasses, `ThrownError`s and tktktktktk.
-Each `ThrownError` subclass is (should be?) unique to the site at which it's thrown -- that is to say, tktktktk is only thrown in a single file, exactly where that error is applicable.
+The actual errors raised when problems are encountered are also `Diagnostic`s.

+In the `notifications.diagnostics.thrownerrors` package, you find the errors thrown when the compiler encounters problems.
+Each of these classes is (should be?) unique to the site at which it's thrown -- that is to say, `DoWhileTestError` is only thrown in a `DoWhile.java`, exactly where that error is applicable.

+These also all inherit from `CompilerDiagnosticBuilder`, which contains default implementations for `getText` and `getPos`.
+These are used by the compiler's diagnostic handler, which is ultimately what prints messages.
+See `AssignmentTypeError` for an example of overriding this method -- so far, all that's really been required has been indirection, but there may be more complex logic here for `CompilerDiagnosticBuilder`s that contain multiple diagnostics.

+The `Diagnostic` types in the `notifications.diagnostics` package are leftovers from the previous implementation.
+I believe all of them can be expressed in terms of unsatisfied implications.

+Unsatisfied implications are in the `notifications.implication` package. `UnsatisfiedImplicationDiagnostic` is the star of the show.
+Its constructor takes an `Antecedent` and a `Consequent`.

 [vagrant]: https://www.vagrantup.com/
 [vagrantfile]: https://github.com/mambocab/minijava-setup/blob/master/Vagrantfile